gsalaman/astro_notes/optics.md

 1370 fl means 0.566 arc seconds per pixel.
 Jupiter at 50 arc seconds would be 88 pixels.
 2x barlow here makes that 170ish.

+Note the celestron with 2x gives me 260 pixels...significantly better.
+That 170 is worse than the 10" prime barlow (190) or the 12" prime barlow (250).
+The only reason to go this way is (a) tracking and (b) better focuser.

+NOTE:  if you went Photron8, it *still* has a lower FL than the Celestron 8"...and would require you to upgrade mount as well.

 # HQ cam chip specs
 6.287mm x 4.712mm (7.9mm diagonal)